AdguardTeam/AdGuardVpnKnowledgeBase/110.android-vpn/130.solving-problems/110.log/docs.en.md

 ---
-title: 'Collecting a log on AdGuard VPN for Android'
+title: 'Collecting a log from AdGuard VPN for Android'
 taxonomy:
     category:
         - docs